- Get started

-Tracker funds work by giving you direct exposure to a broad group of companies with a single investment.
+Tracker funds enable you to invest in a large group of companies with a single investment.
 They are created by a fund provider – examples include Vanguard or Legal & General – and are looked after by a fund manager.

-Tracker funds are what’s known as ‘passive investments’.
-This means that the fund manager doesn’t decide what to invest in, and you don’t have to worry about deciding what goes into the fund.
-Instead, the fund manager will invest in the same assets that are included in the underlying index that the fund tracks, according to each asset’s weighting in that index.
+Tracker funds are also known as ‘passive investments’.
+That’s because the fund manager doesn’t decide what to invest in.
+Instead, the fund manager will invest in the same companies or assets that are included in the index that the fund tracks, according to their weighting in that index.
 Examples of an index include the FTSE 100, or the S&P 500.

 Investing in tracker funds is low-effort – you need to put work in at the start to research a fund and make sure it’s right for you.
 But once you’ve invested, the fund manager will take care of ensuring the fund is performing as it should.